Geroprotectors

 without diminution of locomotor vigor, resistance to stress, or

-or late in adult life, is also effective.
-Flies fed PBA show a
+early or late in adult life, is also effective.
+Flies fed PBA

-global increase in histone acetylation as well as a dramatically
+show a global increase in histone acetylation as well as a

-repression of numerous genes.
-The delay in aging may result from
+induction or repression of numerous genes.
+The delay in aging

 4-Phenylbutyrate